sammaxfleet/LOSIMPLEDJANGO/README.md

 - Could Have
 - Won’t Have

-Agile Methodology:

-## EPICS & USER STORIES
+## EPICS/ MILESTONES  & USER STORIES

 I used the following mile stones as Epics when creating the project, which you can find here https://github.com/users/sammaxfleet/projects/5 in a Kanban board display.